 You can also return to completed steps and edit your previous choices.
 Keep in mind, however, that in many of the steps, you are creating assets that are added to the workspace or project.
-For instance, if you create a KPI collection on the Create KPIs step, then later change to a different KPI collection, the first collection is still available and can be found in the KPI folder in the Project tree.
+For instance, if you create a KPI collection on the Create KPIs step, then later change to a different KPI collection, the first collection is still available in the KPI folder in the Project tree.

 Although you don't have to complete all steps in order, some steps have dependencies on previous steps.
 If you select a step in the Objectives tree that has a prerequisite that hasn't been met, the text and any controls on the page are grayed out, and any tasks you need to complete prior to this task are listed at the top of the page.

 All of the steps you complete by following an objective can also be completed directly in the workspace or project.
-In fact, you can edit, update, or delete assets that you create by following an objecting by selecting them in the Workspace or Project trees.
+In fact, you can edit, update, or delete assets that you create by selecting them in the Workspace or Project trees.
 As you get more familiar with all the elements that make up a performance test, you might choose to create your tests from scratch as well.
 For information about following this approach, see Creating an Eggplant Performance Test Manually.

 After you complete an objective by creating a test, you can delete the objective.
 In fact, the final task page includes a button, Delete the objective, that becomes active after you create the test.
-You can also delete an objective by right-clicking the parent task, Create test for <AUT Name>,in the Objectives tree, then selecting Delete objective.
+You can also delete an objective by right-clicking the parent task, Create test for <AUT Name>, in the Objectives tree, then selecting Delete objective.